Ciaran3/NBN-Rebooter/README.md

 # NBN Rebooter
-Schedule daily reboots of your NBN modem as well as logging sync rate statistics.
+Schedule daily or maximum uptime reboots of your NBN modem as well as logging sync rate statistics.

 ![screenshot](https://raw.githubusercontent.com/Ciaran3/NBN-Rebooter/master/screenshot.PNG)

 ## Description:
-NBN Rebooter is a console application that allows for logging of your modem's sync rates as well a daily reboot of the modem.
+NBN Rebooter is a console application that allows for logging of your modem's sync rates as well a scheduling reboots.

 If you have the NBN FTTN (Fibre to the Node) solution and a poor quality connection, [NBN Co](https://www.nbnco.com.au/) may apply dynamic line management (DLM) to stabilise your line.